Manuel-3/Manuel-3.github.io/docs/figura-scripts.md

 Now that you [know how to program](/lua-quickstart), you should be able to use [the wiki](https://github.com/Blancworks/Figura/wiki) to get what you need.
 Some things are currently not on the wiki since its a little outdated, so we will cover these things below.

+Before you start, note that there is a Figura VSCode extension which provides autocomplete and can be used in combination with a lua language server.
+(Click on extensions icon to the left, search for "Figura", click install)

 # Basics

 Your script is executed when your avatar loads.
 For you this happens when you equip the avatar, for other players when you enter their render distance.